khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 Whenever possible, write in [active voice](https://www.grammarly.com/blog/active-vs-passive-voice/), instead of passive voice.
 Active voice is easier for users to understand and often results in shorter content.

+- Passive voice: _Files can be added by developers._
+- Active voice: _Developers can add files._

 Sometimes, using passive voice is appropriate.
 Make sure it’s an intentional choice that communicates the idea more clearly than active voice would&mdash;for example, when the system is the actor, rather than a person.

 | Do  | Don’t |